 Rectal bleeding generally refers to blood that passes out of the anus.
-While it is typically the result of a source of bleeding from the lower colon or rectum (the last few inches of the large intestine), it can also come from the upper GI tract such as the stomach or small intestine.
+While it is typically the result of a source of bleeding from the lower colon or rectum (the last few inches of the large intestine), it can also come from the upper GI tract, such as the stomach or small intestine.
+You will typically notice rectal bleeding on toilet paper, in the water of the toilet bowl, or in your stool.
+Arising as a result of a variety of digestive health issues, rectal bleeding can vary from being mild to severe, and can be a sign of both benign and serious conditions.
+This is why it is so important to meet with a gastroenterologist to determine the source and cause of the bleeding.

 During rectal bleeding, the blood can range in color from bright red to a dark, almost black hue with the consistency of tar (known as melena).
-The color and consistency depends on where the blood is coming from within the intestines.
+The color and consistency depends on where the blood is coming from within the intestines and what is causing the bleeding.
+Generally, the closer the source of the bleed is to the anus, the brighter red the blood will be.

 Patients should seek immediate medical attention if:

-Following a physical exam that includes checking vitals and assessing the abdomen and anus, the physician may perform diagnostic tests to determine the source of the bleed.
+Following a physical exam that includes checking vitals and assessing the abdomen and anus, your DHC gastroenterologist may perform diagnostic tests to determine the source of the bleed.

 These tests may include the following:

-If you are experiencing rectal bleeding, our board-certified physicians at DHC will determine the cause of the bleeding and any potential treatment methods that may be needed.
-Please contact us to schedule an appointment at one of our offices in Hillsborough, Somerville, or Warren, NJ.
+If you are experiencing rectal bleeding, our board-certified physicians at DHC will determine the cause of the bleed and provide a treatment method that is tailored to your situation.
+With years of experience, our team is committed to delivering the highest quality gastroenterology care for each patient who comes to see us.
+Regardless of your individual circumstances, we will work closely with you to address your specific needs and answer any questions you may have.
+Please contact us to schedule an appointment at one of our offices in Hillsborough, Somerville, or Warren, NJ, or schedule a virtual telemedicine appointment today!

 We are proud to offer telemedicine care to patients throughout NJ, allowing patients to consult with one of our expert gastroenterologists via a two-way video call.
 Setting up and completing a telemedicine visit is extremely simple, and all you need to do to get started is give one of our offices a call or contact us by filling out a form.